Published on Oct 06, 2022 and last reviewed on Sep 19, 2023 - 5 min read

 Glaucoma tests involve -

-Corneal Thickness Measurement: Also known as pachymetry, measures the thickness of the cornea after numbing the eye with an eye drop and using a small probe to determine the risk of glaucoma.
+• Corneal Thickness Measurement: Also known as pachymetry, it measures the thickness of the cornea after numbing the eye with an eye drop and uses a small probe to determine the risk of glaucoma.

-Eye Pressure Test: Is also known as tonometry or applanation.
+• Eye Pressure Test: This is also known as tonometry or applanation.
 This test is done by using a tiny instrument that touches the surface of the eye and flattens the cornea in order to measure eye pressure.
 Increased eye pressure that is greater than 22 mm Hg is indicative of glaucoma.

-Visual Field Test: It is done to determine the severity of glaucoma.
+• Visual Field Test: This is done to determine the severity of glaucoma.
 In this test, the patient is asked to cover one of his eyes and to look straight ahead at the object.
 Automated static perimetry can also be used, which requires looking into track lights and machines.
-The specific spot presence is seen at which the vision gets blurry or blank.
+The specific spot presence is seen when the vision gets blurry or blank.

 Medical treatment involves eyedrops such as prostaglandin derivatives - Latanoprost, Travoprost, and Latanoprostene; beta-blockers, for example, Timolol; alpha-adrenergic agonists, for example, Apraclonidine (Iopidine) and Brimonidine.
-Oral medication is used when eye drop alone is not effective in bringing the eye pressure down; carbonic anhydrase is usually prescribed.
+Oral medication is used when eye drops alone are not effective in bringing the eye pressure down; carbonic anhydrase is usually prescribed.
 Surgery includes laser therapy, filtering surgery, drainage tubes, and minimally invasive glaucoma surgery (MIGS).
-Lifestyle should be modified by eating a healthy diet, exercising regularly, limiting the caffeine level, and sleeping with the head elevated.
+Lifestyles should be modified by eating a healthy diet, exercising regularly, limiting caffeine intake, and sleeping with the head elevated.

 Conclusion: